 Ron: Talk about tearing you a new one...

-- Archie's Weird Mysteries: The Monster of the Week of the "It Lives in the Sewers" episode is a sewer gator that grew to enormous size and started walking on two legs after being exposed to toxic waste.
+- Archie's Weird Mysteries: The Monster of the Week of "It Lives in the Sewers" is a sewer gator that grew to enormous size and started walking on two legs after being exposed to toxic waste.
 Originally, it was Jughead's pet before Veronica flushed it and he gets the gator to stop before it does any more damage.

 - Batman: The Animated Series: